Data Dial Tone LAN Architecture and Infrastructure

 Agencies should not connect their DMZ servers directly to their internal network via a second NIC.
 The only secure way for DMZ servers to talk to servers on the Inside of the network is through the OTM firewalls.
 Those requests must be made using the Firewall Change Request form also.
 OTM will also provide a pair of redundant firewalls to restrict access from the users inside LSI to each data center.
 Agencies must make specific requests regarding the source, destination and type of traffic that should be allowed from the LSI user community through the firewall to the agencies' data center resources using the OTM-30 LSI Firewall Change Request Form found on OTM's website.

-When the system identifies a threat, an OTM security engineer will examine the traffic in question and open an internal incident case for the threat.
-The engineer will then notify the security contact(s) at the affected agency and provide detailed information concerning the event.
+Events triggered on the IPS are prioritized based on severity level, ranging from Critical to Low.
+Those events that are known with a high degree of confidence to be malicious are blocked before the inspected traffic can reach the intended targets.
+When the system identifies a threat, an OTM security engineer will examine the traffic in question and log the event in a daily report.
+The engineer will then notify the security contact(s) via email at the affected agency and provide detailed information concerning the event.
 The agency must then determine if the traffic is legitimate as some specialized programs may send traffic that the IPS will incorrectly interpret as a threat (termed a false positive).
-If the threat is real OTM will work with the agency to determine the best course of action (i.e. remove virus from computers or block traffic).
+If the threat is real OTM will work with the agency to determine the best course of action (i.e., remove virus from computers or block traffic).

 For security reasons, remote access is not allowed from either the Internet or by direct access by modem to a PC of an agency that subscribes to Data Dial Tone.
 The only acceptable remote access is via OTM's VPN services.